cassio645/cassio645/README.md

 This is my plan for 2021.

 - Learn mainly how to program in python.
-- Soon I will try:
+- Soon I will try:<br>
-⠀data science, django, flask, gui and machine learning, to see which one to choose.
+⠀	data science, django, flask, gui and machine learning, to see which one to choose.

 #### I find it impossible to study every day... and not learn nothing

-- 📚 **I’m learning python with:**
+- 📚 **I’m learning python with:**<br>
 https://www.cursoemvideo.com<br>
 https://realpython.com/<br>
 https://runestone.academy/runestone/books/published/thinkcspy/index.html<br>